Telemedicine: What It Is, How It Works, and Why It Matters

 Pursuing a career in telemedicine is also beneficial in the sense that it offers flexibility to work for multiple companies at the same time.
 This is due to the fact that many telehealth companies do not have non-compete clauses for independent contractors.
 As such, you can work with several companies and find out what you like best.

 As telemedicine gains momentum, many technology companies have created telemedicine apps to facilitate patient-physician consultations.
-Some of the best telemedicine apps of 2019 include:
+Some of the best telemedicine apps include:

 - MD Live: MD Live offers fast and convenient access to a physician for non-emergency issues.

 - Lemonaid: Lemonaid offers a simple way to get expert diagnosis and same-day delivery from the Lemonaid Pharmacy.

 - Doctor On Demand: Doctor On Demand enables both insured and uninsured patients to consult with licensed physicians, psychiatrists, and psychologists.

 Whether you’re looking to establish your own practice or are looking for supplemental income, exploring a career in telehealth might be a perfect move.
 The good thing about practicing telemedicine is that the pay isn’t usually affected by where the physician resides, but by where they are licensed.
 As such, physicians are advised to get licensed in as many states as possible.